 Young juniors (M/W12-),

 Details of how to enter for the White Rose Trail-O are available here.

 The course on offer will be Pre-O which is one of the disciplines of Trail-O, the other being Temp-O.

-Planned by British Trail-O champion 2010, Peter Roberts, he and Christine will be on hand to provide information and advice on how to succeed at this alternative O-discipline.
+Planned by Amanda Cooper with support from British Trail-O champion 2015, Peter Roberts.
+Peter and Christine will be on hand to provide information and advice on how to succeed at this alternative O-discipline.